industrial-peons/industrial-peons.github.io/raid-format.md

 #### Bench EP

 It is well understood that real life often throws curve balls and that raiders may not be able to make it.
-To promote fair and object loot distribution, EP will only be given to raiders who are actively in voice and are able to drop what they’re doing to sub in (so battlegrounds are okay, arenas and dungeons are a little more questionable).
-Since we are awarding 100% EP, we may also have afk checks via voice to ensure full effort.

-In other words:

-- 100% EP for staying in voice.
-- 0% EP for all other benched raiders.

-**The bench is open to every level 70 member who is attuned for the raid they’re benching for, regardless of whether they’re on the main roster or not**.
-When people drop out of the main roster, we will prioritize replacing them from bench members.
+Any raiders who are attuned to the night's raid but not scheduled for it may sit on the bench by whispering `!standby` to the raid's loot master from their main.
+Sitting on the bench rewards *100% EP,* and as of October 2021 no longer requires staying in voice.
+While sitting the bench you must remain available over either in-game chat or Discord DMs.
+If we ask you to come in off the bench and you decline or give no response within 5 minutes, you will be removed from the bench.
+Any EP earned before that moment will be kept, but no further EP will be earned for that night's raid.

 ### How GP is accrued